m-a-x-c/monero-transaction-flow-visualiser/README.md

 Follow the on-screen instructions to navigate through these options.

-### Configuration

-- The database file path and other configurations can be modified directly in the `main.py` file.

 ### Contributing

 Contributions to the project are welcome!
 Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute to this project.